vs-ude/fyr/README.md

 ```
 Here the x-es should not be assigned at all if they are used in the if-clause only.

-### Check for the assignment of non trivial interfaces

 ### Avoid types any and null in vars, structs, etc.

 ### Codegen for named return types